braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/retention_reports.md

 ![Report Date][7]{: style="float:right;max-width:20%;margin-left:15px;"}

 Get started by visiting any Canvas in your Braze Dashboard, and select a date range for your report.
-This report will include all users who have __both__ entered the canvas and performed their retention event during this time period.
-To select a date range, you must navigate to the upper right-hand corner of the Canvas Analytics page, here, you may select various ranges or set a custom ranges for your report.
+Selecting an appropriate date range is crucial because of the way it affects the retention reports.
+This report will includes all users who initially entered the canvas __during this window__, and of those users, the data of those that __performed their retention event during the date range__ will appear in the report.
+To select a date range, you must navigate to the upper right-hand corner of the Canvas Analytics page, here, you may select various ranges or set a custom range for your report.

 Next, select the Analyze Variants button at the bottom of the page.
 From here, you can analyze your variants, check out your funnel report, and view your retention report.
 Canvas Retention shows you the rate at which any user who has received this specific Canvas has performed a Retention Event (specified by you on the Retention Report) over the 30 days from the time they received the Canvas.